KaanOkumus355/cf_ai_chatbot/PROMPTS.md

 - "What are the required message roles for Llama 3.3 conversation history?"
 - "Should conversation history include system messages or just user/assistant?"
 - "How to test if AI memory is working with curl commands?"

+# Day 3 - Frontend & Full-Stack Integration

+## What I Accomplished:
+- Built complete HTML/CSS frontend with professional chat interface
+- Implemented JavaScript to connect frontend to Worker API
+- Solved CORS issues between frontend and backend
+- Successfully tested end-to-end chat functionality
+- Created responsive design with message bubbles and fixed input area

+## Learning Process:
+- Learned CORS (Cross-Origin Resource Sharing) and how to configure it in Workers
+- Understood how to structure frontend-backend communication with fetch API
+- Mastered CSS positioning for fixed header and sticky input area
+- Implemented real-time chat UI with auto-scrolling and message bubbles

+## Key Code Decisions:
+- Used fixed positioning for header and input area for better UX
+- Implemented gradient buttons matching the design system
+- Added Enter key support for sending messages
+- Structured message bubbles with user (right) and AI (left) alignment

+# AI Prompts Used

+## Frontend Development
+- "How to make input area stick to bottom with CSS?"
+- "CSS gradient button hover effects not working"
+- "JavaScript fetch API CORS error solutions"

+## Problem-Solving
+- "Access to fetch has been blocked by CORS policy - how to fix in Cloudflare Workers?"
+- "Cloudflare Worker CORS headers configuration"
+- "JavaScript event listener for Enter key in textarea"
+- "CSS flexbox vertical alignment issues"

+## Deployment & Testing
+- "Testing Cloudflare Worker API with curl commands"
+- "Deploying static frontend to Cloudflare Pages"
+- "Debugging frontend-backend communication issues"